For the serious home pitmaster

 The Story

 "I'd been cooking briskets for years, but I couldn't nail the hold.
 My oven ran too hot and dried everything out.
-Commercial warmers cost more than my smoker.
+Commercial warmers cost as much as my smoker.
 So I built my own.
-That was two years ago.
-I haven't made a bad brisket since."
+That was three years ago.
+Now I make craft style Texas brisket that's as good as anything in the Top 50."

 The Hold started as a backyard project in Texas — a retrofitted insulated